CJ Alexander Pleads Guilty to 14 Charges Related to Poaching Giant Ohio Buck

 Alexander had shared his story behind the hunt for the “Alexander Buck” with Outdoor Life in December, a little over two weeks before the antlers were confiscated by the ODNR.
 He told OL that he killed the 200-plus-inch Ohio behemoth using a borrowed crossbow while hunting his sister’s 9-acre property in Clinton County.
 It’s the same story Alexander has maintained in public for nearly a year, and one that seems to have been unraveled by investigators, who gathered a pile of evidence in the form of cell phone records and metadata, according to court documents obtained by Outdoor Life

-These documents, and particularly the cell phone records contained within, give shape to an elaborate scheme in which Alexander killed the 200-plus-inch buck known as the “Alexander Buck” on Nov.
+These documents, and particularly the cell phone records contained within, give shape to an elaborate scheme in which Alexander sought out and killed the 200-plus-inch buck known as the “Alexander Buck” on Nov.
 9, 2023 on private land where he knowingly did not have permission to hunt.
 They show how after Alexander killed the trophy buck with a crossbow, he recovered the illegally harvested buck with accomplices and then staged its taking on his sister’s property so he could profit off the deer, mislead investigators, and become the hero of his own hunting story.
 These cell phone records were obtained through a search warrant and provided to Alexander and his defense attorney as part of their request for discovery, court records show.

 “I’m gonna get offered stupid money for this deer head babe … Like buying house type money … This deer is gonna make us money,” Alexander texted his fiancé Carissa Weisenberger on Oct.
 17, a little over three weeks before he killed the infamous “Alexander Buck.”
 Other texts sent in the following weeks, along with the accompanying GPS metadata, proved that Alexander was hunting the buck hard and expecting to kill it on the 49-acre parcel where he knowingly did not have permission to hunt.